hamzehkhazaei/ECE422-Proj2-StartKit/README.md

     $ pip install requests
     ```

-2. Then, you need to install *Docker* on VMs that are part of your Swarm Cluster.
+2. Then, you need to install *Docker* on VMs that constitutes your Swarm Cluster.
 Run the followings on each node.
     ```bash
-    $ sudo apt-get update
+    $ sudo apt update
-    $ sudo apt-get -y install docker.io
+    $ sudo apt -y install docker.io
     ```

 3. Now that Docker is installed on the two VMs, you will create the Swarm cluster.